Topics Map > Active Directory

 The information given below describes the naming convention to be used in creating user objects for administrative purposes.

-All helpdesk and system management staff must have two accounts – a normal UserID which has e-mail rights and an administrative account.
-Administration conducted on workstations or servers is to be conducted only with the second, separate administrative account.
-The administrative account name matches the user's non-privileged account with the Administrative Privilege code appended to the end.
-The Administrative Privilege Code will correspond to the highest level of privileges held by the user and will be changed when the level of privileges change.
+All helpdesk and workstation admin staff should have an administrative (NetID-sa) account.* Administration conducted on workstations or servers is to be conducted only with the SA account.
+The SA account name matches the user's NetID account with "-sa" added to the end.

 Administrative User Objects